 Mountainous scenery, Lake Mutanda, Mountain Gorillas, colorful markets, and volcano trekking provides much for visitors to the district to do.

 Kisoro is just about the end of the road for those visiting western Uganda.
-It is the nearest town to the Mgahinga Gorilla National Park and is the access town for those proceeding to Rwanda or the DRC for gorilla tracking in the Parc Des Volcans or the Parc Des Virunga.
+It is the nearest town to the Mgahinga Gorilla National Park and is the access town for those proceeding to Rwanda’s Volcanoes Park or the the Parc Des Virunga in the Democratic Republic of Congo for gorilla tracking.

 Most visitors arriving in Kisoro will of come by way of the route over the mountains from Kabale.
 The route is a marrum road with very steep accents and descents.
 Large truck trailers use this route proceeding to and from the DRC.
 Arriving by way of Rwanda at the Cyanika border or from the DRC at Bunagana the road through to Kisoro is well graded volcanic stone.
 Delays should not be experienced.
 The border crossings should be easy going as both borders experience tourist traffic in relation to gorilla trekking activities in their respective national parks.

 Both Gateway and Horizon bus companies operates 4 or 5 buses a day from Kampala through to Kisoro and vice versa.
 The first bus leaves Kampala around 07.00am but incredibly all buses leave Kisoro around 06.00am.
 The first bus arrives in Kisoro by 16.00 hrs.
 Buses no longer continue to Goma in the DRC.
 The fare Kampala – Kisoro is Ushs25,000-.

 There are several matatus daily making the journey back and forth to Kabale.
 These vehicles are seriously overloaded and in poor condition.
 Additionally open Pickup trucks ply the route to Kabale that collect passengers also.